 I felt a stinging above my eye and when I looked there a tiger mosquito was actually sucking the blood from my forehead.
-Should I go to a Dr. or wait and see what happen?
+Should I go to a doctor or wait and see what happen?
 I kept the mosquito but don't know how long before it deteriorates.
 I washed my forehead with peroxide and then put Neosporin on it.
 I never had the blood sucked out while I was being bitten.
 Will my blood be infected?
 Help

 While there's a good chance a tiger mosquito bite won't make you sick, you will likely experience some itchiness for a few days after being bit.
 This itchiness is perfectly normal.
 You may want to avoid scratching, however, because scratching may cause your bite to become infected.
 To ease the itching sensation: